 One of our family favorites for dinner is chicken enchiladas.
-I’ve been making a tried-and-true recipe for years, but decided to give this recipe I found on Mel’s Kitchen Cafe a whirl.
+I’ve been making a tried-and-true recipe for years, but decided to give this recipe for Cream Cheese and Chicken Enchiladas found on Mel’s Kitchen Cafe a whirl.
 The reviews ranged from “best enchiladas you’ve made” to absolutely no leftovers.
 The filling is a hard to resist combo of chicken, cream cheese and black beans.
 Topped with Jack cheese and cilantro, this recipe includes several of my favorite ingredients.

 I served this dish with a fun couscous dish that has a Mexican flair.
 Jake wasn’t crazy about that, but what 15 year old boy loves couscous?